openvinotoolkit/openvino/docs/notebooks/speech-recognition-quantization-wav2vec2-with-output.rst

 .. parsed-literal::

-    Some weights of the model checkpoint at facebook/wav2vec2-base-960h were not used when initializing Wav2Vec2ForCTC: ['wav2vec2.encoder.pos_conv_embed.conv.weight_g', 'wav2vec2.encoder.pos_conv_embed.conv.weight_v']
-    - This IS expected if you are initializing Wav2Vec2ForCTC from the checkpoint of a model trained on another task or with another architecture (e.g. initializing a BertForSequenceClassification model from a BertForPreTraining model).
-    - This IS NOT expected if you are initializing Wav2Vec2ForCTC from the checkpoint of a model that you expect to be exactly identical (initializing a BertForSequenceClassification model from a BertForSequenceClassification model).
-    Some weights of Wav2Vec2ForCTC were not initialized from the model checkpoint at facebook/wav2vec2-base-960h and are newly initialized: ['wav2vec2.encoder.pos_conv_embed.conv.parametrizations.weight.original0', 'wav2vec2.encoder.pos_conv_embed.conv.parametrizations.weight.original1', 'wav2vec2.masked_spec_embed']
+    Some weights of Wav2Vec2ForCTC were not initialized from the model checkpoint at facebook/wav2vec2-base-960h and are newly initialized: ['wav2vec2.masked_spec_embed']
     You should probably TRAIN this model on a down-stream task to be able to use it for predictions and inference.
-    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-780/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/transformers/tokenization_utils_base.py:1601: FutureWarning: `clean_up_tokenization_spaces` was not set.
-It will be set to `True` by default.
-This behavior will be depracted in transformers v4.45, and will be then set to `False` by default.
-For more details check this issue: https://github.com/huggingface/transformers/issues/31884 warnings.warn(

 .. code:: ipython3